-- 1. Tape Drive

-- 2. SCSI Connectors

-- 3. Terminator

-- 4. SCSI Bus Cable
+- 3. Terminator 4.
+SCSI bus cable

-- 5. SCSI Host Adapter Card
+- 5 SCSI host adapter card

-- 6. Host
+- System 6.
+7.

-- 7. Another Device
+- Another device

-Step 5 - Configuring the Tape Drive to the Host.
+Step 5 - Configuring the Tape Drive to the Host

 Power on the tape drive.
-Refer to your host and application software manuals to configure the tape drive for use.
+Refer to your system and application software manuals to configure the tape drive for use.